hiagosilverio/redbath/scripts/readme.txt

-Do not include custom scripts file into scripts folder.. on update files will be erased
+Do not include custom scripts file into scripts folder.. trought update, the files will be erased